Sand Dollars

 Cloudburst

 Cloudburst (2011) is a movie where two elderly lesbian lovers, Stella and Dotty, from Maine go on an adventure to get married in Canada.
 They undertake such an adventure after escaping from a senior living facility that Dotty was committed to by her granddaughter Molly as part of a plan to take control of the old family homestead.
 On their trip to Canada, the couple encounters a young male hitchhiker named Prentice.
 Prentice is heading to Nova Scotia as well in an attempt to see his mother before she dies.
-The couple agrees to take him on as a passenger on Image result for cloudbursttheir journey to Canada.
+The couple agrees to take him on as a passenger on their journey to Canada.
 Upon entering Canada, they continue their journey with multiple stops such as visiting Prentice’s parents, the local courthouse and the pub, and finally the coast.
 While this film at first may be thought of as a typical love story full of wonderful characters it should be classified as an adventure.
 It should be this because so many characters are encountered who each have their goals and is not solely about the main couple and their struggles, although that is part of the story.
 The second reason this should be an adventure is that a love story is merely a type of adventure.
 Any good love story must have the lovers overcome obstacles that are set in front of them, that happens in this story.
 But since this story encapsulates other people and their overcoming of obstacles, it is best that this story is classified primarily as an adventure for both the heart and the soul.

 Pride

-: it’s 1984, and the National Union of Mineworkers is striking to protest Margaret Thatcher’s attack on trade unions.
+Pride (2014) is based on a true story: it’s 1984, and the National Union of Mineworkers is striking to protest Margaret Thatcher’s attack on trade unions.
 A London-based group of gay rights activists, led by Mark Ashton, decides to raise money to support the families of the striking workers.
 When the Union rejects their support, Lesbians and Gays Support the Miners (LGSM) picks up a map and randomly chooses the Welsh village of Onllwyn as a place to send their donations.
 The townsfolk are wary of the newcomers at first.
 However, despite difficulties and a smear campaign led by one of Onllwyn’s leading support group members, the two communities grow closer and ultimately discover the power of standing together.
 This film covers many difficult topics well known to the queer community, including discrimination, coming out, splits within the queer community, and the struggle with HIV/AIDS.
 It also manages to find a balance between specifically queer issues, the problems facing striking workers, and universal issues of love and acceptance.
 Moments of humor are juxtaposed with moments of powerful drama and heart, and the film also goes out of its way to subvert a huge number of stereotypes (including the classic romantic heterosexual kiss scene).
 Pride was nominated for a Golden Globe and three BAFTAs.
 It also won the Queer Palm award at the 2014 Cannes Film Festival, where it premiered.

 The Handmaiden